 Thumbnails ↓ click to enlarge

 After I started this project, I made it a point to learn more about the birds.
 Much surprised me.
 For instance, the gulls, who always seemed to stand aloof from one another, are actually members of a tightly-knit, reproductively isolated colony that has its own unique culture.
 They mate for life, and know their neighbors intimately.
 They can distinguish the alert call of a reliable individual from one who cries wolf, and can identify a mate mid-air at a distance of more than 100 feet.
-They have some facility for facial recognition, a skill used not only to identify fellow seagulls, but also to recognize humans.
-I do know that they recognize me.

 As social animals, they are surprisingly like us.
 A careful observation of their behavior raises some uncomfortable questions about our own animal instincts.
 The aggression, the greed, and even the stupidity, is uncomfortably recognizable.
 Yet, much of their behavior remains enigmatic.
 For instance, I don’t know why they inexplicably disappear from the beach for days at a time, or where they go.
 I don’t know why an entire flock will suddenly alight, as if obeying an unspoken command, and sweep out en masse over the water, only to return a minute or two later, landing one by one in the same places as before - as has happened on many winter afternoons during my shoots.
 Even having benefited from viewing close-up photographs of their interactions, I still know very little about them.
 In fact, after taking the photos, I realized I had barely perceived them before, and still miss most if not all of the nuances of their behavior.
 Since the animal world is also our world, I’m struck by my narrow point of view, the blindness at the very depths of my being, as these animals have suddenly made apparent how little I comprehend of natural phenomena, even that which I see every day.